aliroemhildt/rancidtomatillos-api/README.md

 A RESTful API created to accompany the [Rancid Tomatillos UI](https://github.com/aliroemhildt/rancidtomatillos).
 This server is written in JavaScript using Express and Node.js.
 When a user is logged in to the Rancid Tomatillos app, they are able to add a rating to a movie, and the user id, movie id, rating number, and a unique rating id are stored in this API.
 A few sample data points have been hard-coded into this server.

-View the Heroku deployment [here](https://user-ratings-api.herokuapp.com/api/v1/ratings)
+View the Netlify deployment [here](https://rancidtomatillos-api.netlify.app/.netlify/functions/api/v1/ratings)

 ## Set Up